Search

 The answer is maybe, depending on where you are.
 Traffic laws for bicycles in California are uniform, meaning they are the same in every city, with the exception of bike registration requirements and sidewalk cycling restrictions.
 This means that individual cities can decide whether or not biking on the sidewalk is allowed, in which parts of the city, and for whom.
 So, how does a bicyclist know what law applies to them in the city that they are traveling through at any given moment?
 In many cases it is not possible to know, so the best thing to do to ensure that you are riding legally is just avoid biking on the sidewalk altogether, and remain in the street instead.

 Here is a list of all the cities in the East Bay, South Bay, and Peninsula, and the sidewalk cycling laws for each community.
-Keep in mind that although children are allowed to ride on the sidewalk in some cities this does not mean that they are required to do so:
+Keep in mind that although children are allowed to ride on the sidewalk in some cities this does not mean that they are required to do so.
+Also note that if a jurisdiction does not specifically regulate sidewalk cycling via their local code then it is permitted everywhere (the “No Data” column below):

 If a sidewalk is designated as a “bike path” by a city then it is legal to bike on, although the same risks associated with sidewalk cycling may still apply.